excaliburjs/excalibur-sdf-text/readme.md

 ```

 ## Theory

 Excalibur browser component for rendering SDF text into a game

-Ideas
-- Layout text ahead of time for alignment and justification (backport to excalibur core?)

 ## TODO
+* [ ] Layout text ahead of time for alignment and justification (backport to excalibur core?)
 * [ ] Experiment with an excalibur plugin system
   - Install renderer
   - Install system
   -
 * [ ] SDFTextRenderer Build an SDF text renderer for excalibur
-* [ ] SDFAtlasBuilder/SDFFont Build a vite plugin (unplugin) that can run in node to build sdf atlas'
+* [ ] Build a vite plugin (unplugin) that can run in node to build sdf atlas
 * [x] SDFText Graphic Pair the atlas with a resource type SDFFont that can load the atlas